 All the units listed above with coffee makers have a stove and cooking equipment except the Luxxe Villa studio, which has only a fridge, microwave and coffee maker.

 So while you are at the grocery store, decide how much you want to cook.
 It can be a simple as yogurt and granola for breakfast to full meals.
+We found that rotisserie chickens were delicious and make a simple start for several different recipes.
 For more extensive cooking ingredients, see Money Saving Tip #6 below.

 Money Saving Tip #4 – Alcoholic Drinks

-Drinks on the resort run $8 to $10 US each (maybe $12 for a Cadillac Margarita).
+Drinks on the resort run $10 to $13 US each (maybe $15 for a Cadillac Margarita).
 So make sure you know when happy hour is and what the drink of the day is.
-If you plan to drink often, it is worth making some of your own.
+If you plan to drink often, making your own drinks is important part of saving money while on vacation in Mexico.
 You can get the liquor at the market right on the resort.
 It will cost you 20 or 30% more than the grocery store, but still much cheaper than poolside service.
-One of the easiest things is gin and tonic, however gin is available only at the more American style stores like Walmart.
+One of the easiest things is gin and tonic, however gin is available only at the more American style stores like Walmart or La Comer.

 Money Saving Tip #5- Water

 OK, so this is not rocket science.
-A one liter bottle of water in your suite will cost you $3 or so.
+A one liter bottle of water in your suite will cost you now $8 or so!
 You can get Six liters at the market on the resort for $2 and at the grocery or Oxxo convenience store for $1.
 Always check you bill for charges for water bottles you didn’t use when you check out.

 Money Saving Tip #6 - La Plaza

-The La Plaza market on the Riviera Maya and the Nuevo Vallarta Vidanta resorts are a surprising source of money savings.
+The La Plaza market on the Riviera Maya and the Nuevo Vallarta Vidanta resorts are a surprising source of saving money on vacation in Mexico.

 If you are full out cooking you might think about the high quality meats and vegetables .
 The prices are high ,but might be worth it.